danielcompton/defn-spec/README.md

 defn-spec-alpha follows clojure.spec.alpha.
 When clojure.spec-alpha2 is released, the plan is to publish a new artifact ID and set of `defn-spec-alpha2` namespaces, so you can use both versions side-by-side as you migrate to spec-alpha2.

 Long-term I would like `defn-spec` to be so stable that it is safe to include as a library dependency.
+There is only a single macro in this library to minimise the risk consumers are taking on.
 While I strongly want to keep source compatibility, I can't guarantee this in the short-term.
 Until this warning is removed I would recommend only using this in applications or libraries where you control all of the consumers.
 There have also been rumblings that eventually there may be something similar to this built into Clojure's core defn macro.

 ## Cursive integration